andrewdimmer/public-beacon/README.md

-# media-metadata-manager
+# public-beacon

-An external media tagging and playlist management platform created for Coastal Hacks 2022.
+A public, crowd-sourced beach advisory and closure reporting database created for Coastal Hacks 2022.